 - Scene feature: High level features concern about the scene information, such as outdoor, building, road, vegetation, non-studio setting, sport events and weather news.
-They can be extracted through the low-level features of the whole images. - Object feature: High level features concern about the object in the video, such as car, aircraft, animal, face, people and person X. They can be calculated through the low-level features of the regional images. - Audio feature: High level features relevant to audio information, such as monologue and female speech.
+They can be extracted through the low-level features of the whole images. - Object feature: High level features concern about the object in the video, such as car, aircraft, animal, face, people and person X. They can be extracted through the low-level features of the regional images. - Audio feature: High level features relevant to audio information, such as monologue and female speech.
 They can be extracted from audio features. - Motion feature: High level features relevant to camera motion, such as zoom-in and physical violence.
 They can be extracted from motion information.

-In section 4.1, we describe a general approach of the scene feature detection and some special systems for vegetation and weather news detection.
-In section 4.2, we introduce our methods for the object feature detection, such as face detection, car detection and etc. Audio feature detection and motion feature detection are described in section 4.3 and 4.4 respectively.
-Finally, an ASR based method is discussed in section 4.5
+In section 4.1, we describe a general approach to the scene feature detection and a special system for vegetation detection.
+In section 4.2, we introduce our methods for the object feature detection, such as face detection, car detection etc. Audio feature detection and motion feature detection are described in section 4.3 and 4.4 respectively.
+Finally, an ASR based method is discussed in section 4.5.